-Here are some additional guidelines for streamlining the pool building process that can both save you money and have you swimming sooner!
+Here are some additional information and tips for streamlining the pool building process that could both save you money and have you swimming sooner!

 - Tip: Do your research!
 Follow your gut on who to work with.
 It’s worth taking your time with this first major decision.
 If you do not feel right about a contractor, it will only cost you time and money to re-start the whole process with another designer.

 Phase 2: Determine how you are going to pay for the project.
 Options include cash payments, financing, and including in your first mortgage, among others.